-Key audit matter (continued)

-Revenue recognition

-Refer Note 3 for the policy relating to revenue recognition and Note 19 for revenue disclosure.

-The key audit matter

-During the year ended 31 December 2021, revenue from sale of goods amounting to SR 641 million was recognized.

-Revenue from sale of goods is recognized when a customer obtains control of the goods and this is done upon delivery and acceptance of the goods to the customer and issuance of a sales invoice in accordance with the requirements of IFRS 15, Revenue from contracts with customers.
+Key audit matter (continued) Revenue recognition Refer to note 3 for the policy relating to revenue recognition a and note 18 for revenue disclosure.
+The key audit matter How the matter was addressed in our audit During the year ended 31 December 2022, revenue from sale of goods amounted to SR 230.54 million was recognized.
+The auditing procedures we performed in relation to revenue included, among other procedures, the following: Revenue from sale of goods is recognized when a customer obtains control of the goods and this is done upon delivery and acceptance of the goods to the customer and issuance of a sales invoice in accordance with the requirements of IFRS 15, "Revenue from contracts with Customers".
 Revenue is one of the core indicators for measuring performance, and consequently, there are inherent risks associated with recognizing revenue with more than its actual value in order to increase profitability.
 Therefore, the revenue recognition process has been considered as a key audit matter.
+Assessed the appropriateness of the Company's revenue recognition accounting policies by considering the requirements of relevant accounting standards.
+Tested relevant processes and controls established by management to ensure appropriate recognition of revenue.
+Performed test of details on a sample of sale transactions and vouched to source documents.
+Performed cut-off procedures to ensure that revenue is recognized when the control is transferred to the customer and in the correct accounting period.
+Evaluated the adequacy of the financial statement disclosures related to revenue.
+Other Information